aery32/aery32-refguide/source/use_with_st2.rst

 Aery32 plug-in
 --------------

-With `Aery32 plug-in for Sublime Text 2 <https://github.com/aery32/sublime-aery32>`_ you can easily create new projects and all the above setup process is automated for you.
-Just install the plugin via package control and start using it as any other ST2 plug-in.
+With `Aery32 plug-in for Sublime Text 2 <https://github.com/aery32/sublime-aery32>`_ you can easily create new projects.
+All the above setup process is automated for you.
+Just install the plugin via the Package Control plug-in (manual install also possible) and start using it as any other ST2 plug-in.
+See https://github.com/aery32/sublime-aery32#installation.

 .. image:: ../images/st2_aery32_plugin_create_new_project.png
     :target: _images/st2_aery32_plugin_create_new_project.png